Abdemir-R/Python-Text-Game-ASCII/README.md

 <h1>Python RPG Game</h1>

 <h2>Description</h2>
-This is a text based game using python classes.
+This is a text based game using python.
 This project was made to practice python and make something fun.
 <br />